-- Create, implement, and submit eight teen projects/events using the STEAM materials and curriculum,
+- Create, implement, and submit three or more projects/events using the STEAM/Maker materials and curriculum,

-- Create, implement, and submit at least six “stealth” programs to be implemented in the Makerspace at the library
+- Create, implement, and submit four or more “stealth” programs to be implemented in the Makerspace at the library

 - Utilize evaluation tools and anecdotal information to gather data on: